ecordes-vt/docs/src/docs/developer/engines/tutorial/README.md

 });
 ```

-Just 25 lines of code!
-And yes, it's deployable.
+Just a couple dozen lines of code!
+And yes, it's deployable in aiWARE.

 ?> Note that this reusable skeleton does no "cognition" per se &mdash; it merely delegates cognitive processing to a custom, user-written external module called `my-cognition-logic.js`.